javascript-tutorial/en.javascript.info/1-js/2-first-steps/20-object-methods/article.md

 func.apply(obj, args);
 ```

-So the use of `apply` over `call` is mainly a metter of personal preference.
-And it's somewhat better optimized than the spread operator, because it exists longer.
+Nowadays the use of `apply` or `call` is mainly a metter of personal preference.
+But `apply` is  somewhat better optimized in engines than the call + spread combination, because it exists longer.
+So it would execute a little bit faster.

 ## Binding "this" with "bind"